Need help? We are available to speak to you 7 days a weekRead More

 Here is how to improve your standing in the EOI invitation rounds:

-1. Maximise Points for Skilled Employment: Although 65 points remains the minimum eligibility requirement for the Subclass 189 visa, most invitations are currently issued at 80–90 points for healthcare, education, and engineering occupations and 90+ points for highly competitive occupations such as ICT and specialised technology.
+1. Maximise points for skilled employment: Although 65 points remain the minimum eligibility requirement for the Subclass 189 visa, most invitations are currently issued at 80-90 points for healthcare, education and engineering occupations and 90+ points for highly competitive occupations such as ICT and specialised technology.

 How to Increase Your Points